 It became immediately apparent that off-trail hunting above timberline requires some special gear, skills, and tactics.
 In this rugged terrain, simply walking is half the challenge.
 Falling can have serious consequences.
 Every ounce counts, so pack wisely.

 Boots.
 Do.
 Not.
-Scrimp.BUY NOW
+Scrimp.Check Price

 This country will test your boots to the maximum.
 Stiff, aggressive soles, bombproof ankle support, torsional rigidity are worth whatever you pay for them.
 The boots must fit and keep your feet happy in a variety of conditions.